-Hyper M.2 x16 card V2 is compatible with Intel® Virtual RAID on CPU (VROC) and the AMD Ryzen™ Threadripper™ platform for NVMe RAID support.
+Hyper M.2 x 16 card V2 is compatible with Intel® Virtual RAID on CPU (VROC) and the AMD Ryzen™ Threadripper™ platform for NVMe RAID support.
 Unused CPU PCle® lanes can be assigned to storage, allowing you to create a bootable RAID array with multiple M.2 SSDs.

-Designed for Unthrottled Transfer Speed
+Design for Unthrottled Transfer Speed

 The ASUS Hyper M.2 x16 V2 card provides four M.2 slots to let you expand your system with high-performance SSD storage.
 Designed for the latest generation of NVMe drives, the card features an upgraded power supply that provides up to 14W of power per drive, as well as a large heatsink and active fan to ensure drives stay cool for optimum performance.

-One Card, 4x The Bandwidth
+One Card - 4x the Bandwidth

 Hyper M.2 x16 is designed specifically for Intel® Virtual RAID on CPU (VROC) and the AMD Ryzen™ Threadripper™ platform for NVMe RAID support and features four M.2 slots, providing up to 128 Gbps of bandwidth per card.
-Features • New two-phase power solution with up to 14 Watt output supports the latest NVMe drives.

 • Large heatsink reduces M.2 SSD temperatures for unthrottled transfer speeds and enhanced reliability.